Café Society (2016 film): Critical response

-Wendy Ide of The Guardian gave the film three stars out of five, commenting, "From the reassuring chug of Woody Allen’s trademark trad jazz score to Jesse Eisenberg’s disconcertingly accurate channelling of the director’s jittery introspection, this handsome, nostalgia-sodden romance feels rather familiar.
+Wendy Ide of The Guardian gave the film three stars out of five, commenting, "From the reassuring chug of Woody Allen's trademark trad jazz score to Jesse Eisenberg's disconcertingly accurate channeling of the director's jittery introspection, this handsome, nostalgia-sodden romance feels rather familiar.
 But just when you are about to dismiss the picture as pure cappuccino froth, the bittersweet bite kicks in.
-It’s not in the same league as Allen’s finest work, but nor is it a honking misfire like Magic in the Moonlight."
+It's not in the same league as Allen's finest work, but nor is it a honking misfire like Magic in the Moonlight."
 Todd McCarthy of The Hollywood Reporter added, "Layered with a rich soundtrack of romantic tunes from the period, this is a familiar tale of love yearned for, gained, lost and savored after the fact.
-In other words, it’s a format Allen has relied upon many times before, but even past the age of 80, the still-fertile writer-director, amazingly sticking to his one-film-per-year rhythm (not to mention his upcoming TV series, also with Amazon), has created a small fiction of amiable appeal and vibrancy which goes down as easily as a fizzy cocktail."
+In other words, it's a format Allen has relied upon many times before, but even past the age of 80, the still-fertile writer-director, amazingly sticking to his one-film-per-year rhythm (not to mention his upcoming TV series, also with Amazon), has created a small fiction of amiable appeal and vibrancy which goes down as easily as a fizzy cocktail."